 Who’s Doing It Right?

-Photographer Heather J. Keys of Blossom and Bloom Photography uses her Facebook business page to share more about her business and attract clients back to her photo website and blog.
+Photographer Heather J. Keys uses her Facebook business page to share more about her business and attract clients back to her photo website and blog.
 She uses a specific hashtag strategy on Facebook and understands the benefits of using advanced targeting and advertising to attract her photography clients.
 Heather also shares past images to showcase her unique style and provide fond memories for her photography clients.

 When creating hashtags for your Instagram posts, beware of the following: